nais/doc/observability/tracing/README.md

 * `x-b3-flags`
 * `x-b3`

+The `traceid` identifies a single trace. `spanid` identifies a span.
+For all spans below top-level, `parentspanid` identifies the span's parent.

 ![Illustration of the relationship between trace, span and parentspan IDs](trace-span-ids.png)

+*See also [Istio's documentation](https://istio.io/latest/faq/distributed-tracing/#how-to-support-tracing) for more detailed definitions of the headers*

 <!-- TODO: Check source code to find which headers are actually dealt with by istio-proxy -->